 Gonadotropin Cycles (Fertility Shots)

 Gonadotropin cycles (fertility shots) increase both medication costs and the necessity of ultrasounds and bloodwork.
 In these cycles, a baseline is once again performed between cycle days 2 through 4 to confirm no cysts being present.
 At this point, the injectable medication is started.
 Multiple days of ultrasounds and blood hormone levels will follow in order to closely follow the growth of the follicles and assure that the ovaries do not over-stimulate (ovarian hyperstimulation syndrome) and that too many follicles are not present.
-One of the risks for this type of stimulation is that of higher order multiples.
-If multiple follicles are developing, the risk of higher order multiples (triplets and above) increases.
-The overall risk of multiples with gonadotropins is approximately 20% and the presence of too many follicles (greater than 4-5) may prompt cancellation of the cycle.
-Many people are unaware that the majority of higher order births (triplets and above) are a result of gonadotropin/IUI treatments that are not managed and cancelled appropriately.
-It is a misconception that these higher order births are a result of IVF; IVF provides a much more controlled treatment limited to the number of embryos being transferred.
+One of the risks for this type of stimulation is that of higher-order multiples.
+If multiple follicles are developing, the risk of higher-order multiples (triplets and above) increases.
+The overall risk of multiples with gonadotropins is approximately 20% and the presence of too many follicles (greater than 4-5) may prompt the cancellation of the cycle.
+Many people are unaware that the majority of higher-order births (triplets and above) are a result of gonadotropin/IUI treatments that are not managed and canceled appropriately.
+It is a misconception that these higher-order births are a result of IVF; IVF provides a much more controlled treatment limited to the number of embryos being transferred.
 Once a reasonable number of mature follicles are noted (between 1 to 4), the HCG trigger shot is given followed by the insemination(s).
 Once again this is followed by progesterone vaginal support.